 - The young toads leave the pond in mid summer when they are only 15mm long and can travel up to three miles before they find a home to live.
 Once they are four years old they travel back to the same pond to breed and, after breeding, will return to the same home.
 No one knows how such a small animal can finds its way for such a long journey!

 Toad Patrol in Norfolk

 We are lucky to have so many ponds in Norfolk - so we have a lot of toads!
-There are 18 patrols working together as Toadwatch and last year they saved over 33,000 toads - which is nearly half the toads saved in the whole country.
+There are 18 patrols working together as Toadwatch and in 2015 they saved over 33,000 toads - which is nearly half the toads saved in the whole country.
 There are around 150 patrols in the UK that report numbers to Froglife.
 We know that there are many toads being lost at crossings that have no patrol and would like to a lot more patrols.

 How we compare to other countries

 The Netherlands and Switzerland have both recognized the importance of keeping their toads alive and have done much more to provide toad tunnels under their roads.
 However tunnels are not possible at all crossing so patrollers are still needed.